 There is a statement that makes feminists of all stripes cringe.
-Call it false testimony, call it the straw man fallacy, call it begging the question, the point still remain: This is not an accurate representation of feminism.
-Whether we talk of first wave, second wave or third wave, whether we talk of Christian egalitarianism, radical feminism or liberal feminism, this pervasive lie never becomes the truth.
+Call it false testimony, call it the straw man fallacy, call it begging the question, the point still remains: This is not an accurate representation of feminism.
+Whether we talk of the first wave, second wave or third wave, whether we talk of Christian egalitarianism, radical feminism or liberal feminism, this pervasive lie never becomes the truth.
 Sadly, many of those who propagate this lie are Christians:

 “For years, the feminists lied to us,” Christian author Lisa Bevere shouted from the stage.
 “They said for us to be powerful as women, we needed to act like men.”

 This is a great example of the fallacy called begging the question, or circular reasoning.
 In circular reasoning, you have to accept the conclusion to accept the argument made to reach the conclusion.